movermeyer/beautiful-jekyll/_posts/2018-06-21-readme-badges-are-vulns.md

 pypip.in went out of business and [all their badges broke](https://movermeyer.com/2018-03-08-building-bots-to-mend-badges/).
 Eventually a benevolent developer bought the domain and is now serving redirects to the [shields.io](https://shields.io/) badge service.
 The domain could have easily been bought by someone with malicious intents.

-A photographer was [tired of paying bandwidth costs](#website-defacement) and swapped out a politician's banner image with a photoshopped image of the politician having sex.
+<a name="website-defacement"></a>A photographer was [tired of paying bandwidth costs](#footnote-1) and swapped out a politician's banner image with a photoshopped image of the politician having sex.
 Any time you 'hotlink' to an image hosted by a third party, you are fundamentally trusting them not to swap out the contents.

 CircleCI recently changed [their badges](https://circleci.com/docs/2.0/status-badges/) to include [an advertisement that their 1.0 API is being sunsetted](https://discuss.circleci.com/t/add-way-to-clear-1-0-is-sunsetting-on-status-badge/23085).
 While this case was well intentioned, it could have easily been something less charitable.
 To their credit they realised their mistake and reverted back to the regular badges.